Camping World Stadium: Club friendlies

+2025 FIFA Club World Cup

 WrestleMania

 On March 30, 2008, the stadium hosted WrestleMania XXIV, the 2008 edition of WWE's flagship professional wrestling pay-per-view.
 The first WrestleMania held in Florida, and the second to be held entirely outdoors since WrestleMania IX at Caesars Palace, it had a reported attendance of 74,635—the largest crowd in stadium history.
 It was estimated to have brought in $51.5 million in revenue to the local economy.

 WWE returned to Camping World Stadium to host WrestleMania 33, which took place on April 2, 2017.
 WWE claimed an attendance record of 75,245, exceeding the total of WrestleMania XXIV.